-This report was produced for the Commission by the Parties (Tr'ondëk Hwëch'in and the Government of Yukon) and with the assistance of Yukon Land Use Planning Council (YLUPC), to support the Dawson Regional Planning Commission, and for endorsement by the Commission as per their Terms of Reference.
+This report was produced for the Commission by the Parties (Tr'ondëk Hwëch'in and the Government of Yukon) and with the assistance of the Yukon Land Use Planning Council (YLUPC), for endorsement by the Commission as per their under the Terms of Reference (ToR).
 This report is based on the best available information at the time of production (Spring 2022).
 Scenarios presented in this report are plausible futures, not predictions, and were used to inform the decision-making process.